yggdrasil-network/yggdrasil-network.github.io/faq.md

 ### Does Yggdrasil add or remove peerings automatically?

 Peerings may be automatically established to nodes on the same subnet if multicast peering is enabled on both nodes, however, Yggdrasil will never add or remove remote peerings automatically over other networks like the Internet.

-### I've installed the Yggdrasil Debian package and now I can't find the logs.
+### I've installed the Yggdrasil Debian package and now I can't find the logs

 The Debian package installs the Yggdrasil service into systemd, therefore you can query systemd for the logs:

 - `systemctl status yggdrasil`
 - `journalctl -u yggdrasil`

-### I've modified the configuration file but nothing has changed.
+### I've modified the configuration file but nothing has changed

 Yggdrasil only loads the configuration at startup.
 Restart the Yggdrasil process or service to load the new configuration.
 If you are troubleshooting peering connections, check the logging output and/or examine the output of `yggdrasilctl getPeers` to see if any peers are connected.